In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 At the 19th-century North Barn there are all kinds of farm animals, as well as exhibits on rural traditions in New England.

-The Buz Russell Museum of Antique Tools and Farm Life has a fantastic collection of farming implements and toys collected by one Bethlehem resident, while the Studio, dating to 1928, stages lectures, meetings, art classes and nature programs.
+The Buz Russell Museum of Antique Tools and Farm Life has a fantastic collection of farming implements and toys collected by one Bethlehem resident.
+Meanwhile the Studio, dating to 1928, stages lectures, meetings, art classes and nature programs.

-The Sugar House, on a track off Church Hill Road, is the site of Flanders’ annual maple sugaring program and has exhibitions about the habitats and wildlife in Flanders nature preserves.
+The Sugar House, on a track off Church Hill Road, is the site of Flanders’ annual maple sugaring program.
+Inside you can check out exhibs about the habitats and wildlife in Flanders nature preserves.

 14. Crestbrook Park Golf Course